order Full kettle tea at the old friends farm online store here!

 Kind of a big deal: Press about the farm...

 Sweet Birch Herbals: I often work in tandem with valley herbalist and Full Moon Ghee queen Hannah Jacobson-Hardy of Sweet Birch Herbals.
 Our two businesses are like siblings.
-I grow herbs for Sweet Birch, Full Kettle hosts a residency for her herb classes each season, and she sells Full Kettle products at regional farmers markets and through her website.
+I grow herbs for Sweet Birch, Full Kettle hosts a residency for her herb classes each season, and she sells Full Kettle products at regional farmers markets.
 She is a dear friend and an amazing medicine woman.